Date published: 27th May 2021

 Cllr.
 Bütikofer closed her address to the AGM, saying:

-“I do not deny there is much more to do, but I believe this Council now has a record it can be proud of under a Liberal Democrat administration.
+“I do not deny there is much more to do, but I believe this Council has a record it can be proud of.
 We promised to deliver housing, to support business, to work hard to protect our natural environment and to put our residents first.
 We have delivered and we plan to go on delivering for the people of North Norfolk who are and always will be our number one priority.”

 View the full address from Cllr.
 Bütikofer on YouTube